How to Update Golden or Honey Oak Cabinets Without Paint!

 The 8 Best Bougie Laminate Countertops on a Budget!

-WHAT BACKSPLASH TILE WILL UPDATE OAK CABINETS?
+WHAT BACKSPLASH TILE UPDATES GOLDEN OR HONEY OAK CABINETS?

-- If your countertop is more or less a solid color, it can be a bit easier to add a pattern/detail to your backsplash, just tread carefully – remember, oak already has a busy ‘pattern’ of sorts via its grain!
+- If your countertop is mostly a solid color, it can be a bit easier to add a pattern or detail to your backsplash.
+Consider a marble subway tile or a porcelain subway tile that looks like marble.

 I like to think of oak cabinets like my freckles.
-My freckles give me a pattern on my skin, which means that I have to be careful about the patterns on my clothing—I can look cluttered pretty quickly!
+My freckles give me a pattern on my skin, which means that I have to be careful about the patterns on my clothing—I can look cluttered pretty quickly.

 I would take the wood crown off over the sink area; it dates this lovely little space!